disclaimer: I was invited to a media dinner at Patty Mac’s.

 date of visit: Tuesday 6 February 2018

 It’s been quite a long time since I’ve been in, as in actually inside, Adelaide Casino.
 When I was at uni, my friends and I used to go there quite a bit.
 Firstly, there was the excitement of actually being allowed in (I was the liability who was ALWAYS asked for ID, so I usually had to go in last …) and secondly, at some point, a mate and I figured out that the cheapest, and best, wedges with sour cream and sweet chilli sauce were to be found there.
 More recently … Sean’s Kitchen and Madame Hanoi – absolutely I’ve been there – but actually inside the Casino … nope, not for ages.
-With judi online and online casinos, gambling is easier and can be done from anywhere.
+With judi online and online casinos, gambling is easier and can be done from anywhere, however, if you’re not aware of games like the slots, baccarat, etc, you can check here

 So, on a hot Tuesday night, venturing into the Casino to check out the new restaurant, Patty Mac’s, was a whole new adventure in itself.
 I entered off North Terrace and Patty Mac’s is easy to find – straight up the stairs (OK, past a few glittering poker machines with their distinctive plink-plonk noise).
 The restaurant is housed in what used to be the station’s conductors’ office.
 It’s now a bright, light space (and very well airconditioned!).
 While the interior is by Studio Gram, it’s a lot more toned down (perhaps by that I mean ‘less distinctively Studio Gram’!) than many of their other Adelaide venues.
 It’s 1950s American diner chic: clean lines, chequerboard floor, and diner quotes adorn the walls.